wilvk/sample-deploy-pipeline/SECRETS.md

 ### Updating the app config

-In the sample-flask-app still, open the file `web/config.py` in your editor.
+In the sample-flask-app repository open the file `web/config.py` in your editor.

 Change line 7 and 8 from: